 Reserve ORO.FTL.230: Can a reserve, during which no flight was assigned, be considered as a day off afterwards?

-No, a reserve period that does not result in a duty period may not retrospectively be considered as part of a recurrent extended recovery rest period.
+No, a reserve period may not retrospectively be considered as part of a recurrent extended recovery rest period.

 Rest prior to an FDP ORO.FTL.235 (a): If a crew member with office duties spends one day in the office, what should be the duration of the rest before his/her reporting for an FDP?